vitormascia/nestjs-boilerplate/README.md

 # 📦 NestJS Boilerplate

-This repository contains the implementation of the **Backend Development Hands-On Test**.
+This repository contains the implementation of a **NestJS Boilerplate**.
 The goal is to build a simple core system for an REST API.

 ## 🎛️ Running the app